Quantum sensing of a quantum field: introduction

 Quantum metrology is a field of research where the theoretically promised quantum advantage \cite{caves1981quantum,wineland1992spin,holland1993interferometric,giovannetti2004quantum,paris2009quantum} is practically explored on a wide range of platforms: gravitational wave detection \cite{aasi2013enhanced,demkowicz2013fundamental}, magnetometry \cite{wolfgramm2010squeezed,li2018quantum}, quantum plasmonic sensing \cite{dowran2018quantum}, or lossy phase shift estimation \cite{kacprowicz2010experimental}, to name a few.
 The textbook case study in quantum metrology is a two-level quantum probe interacting with a \emph{classical} field of unknown amplitude -- a scalar parameter in the Hamiltonian.

 We will specifically focus on the resonant (semi-classical) Rabi model~\cite{rabi1937space}, which describes the interaction of a two-level atom with a resonant harmonic electric field.
-In the interaction picture, the Hamiltonian of the atom reads \be H = E g \, \ii \big(\ketbra{e}{g}-\ketbra{g}{e} \big) \ee where $E$ is the field amplitude, $g$ the coupling constant, and we chose the field quadrature such that the propagator is real.
+In the interaction picture with the rotating wave approximation, the Hamiltonian of the atom takes the well-known form \be H = E g \, \ii \big(\ketbra{e}{g}-\ketbra{g}{e} \big), \ee where $E$ is the field amplitude, $g$ the coupling constant, and we chose the field quadrature such that the propagator is real.
 In this model, the evolution of the atom is simple -- its state undergoes the Rabi flops governed by the unitary propagator

 where $\tau= t g $ is the interaction parameter that we simply refer to as the interaction time (here and below, we assume that the interaction time is perfectly known).
 After a certain time $\tau$, one can measure the probe in order to estimate the field amplitude $E$.
 The precision of the estimation is often quantified by the quantum Fisher information (QFI) \cite{braunstein1994statistical,paris2009quantum} of the evolved state $\rho_{\tau|E} = \ketbra{\Psi_{\tau|E}}$ with $\ket{\Psi_{\tau|E}}=V_{\tau}\ket{\Psi_0}$, see next section.
 In the case of a unitary evolution, the QFI takes a very simple form, and for $\ket{\Psi_0}=\ket{g}$ or $\ket{e}$, one finds